provider image

 jamesbenet/E+ via Getty Images

 All of this means that the prostate biopsy is an important part of a prostate cancer evaluation.
 If you’re having a prostate biopsy, it’s normal to be nervous about both the procedure and the results.
 Knowing what goes on during a prostate biopsy can help you prepare mentally and physically for the procedure.
-Let’s take a look at what you can expect from your prostate biopsy, and what you can do before and after to make sure your procedure goes well.
+Let’s review how to prepare for your prostate biopsy and what to expect afterwards.

 Search and compare options